Before You Submit

 - Students will be informed via the email address provided in the submission form if any of their entries are accepted into the exhibition by March 11, 2022.

-All accepted works must be prepared in a manner suitable for professional display before they are delivered to the Museum.
+- All accepted works must be prepared in a manner suitable for professional display before they are delivered to the Museum.
 Any artwork that is not professionally mounted at delivery will be rejected.
-Questions regarding what will be considered suitable should be directed to Allison Chew or Chani Jones.
+Questions regarding what is considered suitable should be directed to Allison Chew, Director of the Martin Museum.